RongQin-cqu/MSTIL/README.md

 # Train and Test

-To train and test the model with MSTIL (resnet for example):
+To train the model with MSTIL (resnet for example):
 ```shell
 python resnet.py -g [the id of your gpu]
 ```